Online supervision with Dr. Emily Fornwalt, PhD, LPC-MHSP, approved clinical supervisor

 On top of that, you need 150 supervision hours, 50 of which can be group if you choose to use group supervision.

-For LPC-MHSP specifically, 75 of your supervision hours must be with a supervisor who holds the LPC-MHSP license.
+For LPC-MHSP specifically, at least 75 of your supervision hours must be with a supervisor who holds the LPC-MHSP license.

 I’m an approved supervisor in Tennessee, licensed as LPC-MHSP (#5318), which means your hours with me count toward both LPC and LPC-MHSP licensure.